candycode/candycode.github.com/site/about/index.md

 layout: default
 ---

+_PLACEHOLDER PAGE_

-I am a software engineer/computer scientist -currently developing applications for the visualization and analysis of scientific data-.
-I am also doing research in the field of (distributed) GPU computing.
+I am a software engineer/computer scientist currently residing in Switzerland.

 In the past years I worked in many different fields and capacities covering the entire software development process from research and inception  to design, development, testing and documentation while supporting sales and marketing efforts.